 Details of David Bottomley's interests in shares of the Company are included later in this report.
-On 24 July 2023, David Bottomley indirectly acquired 90,000 shares.
-There has been no other change in the shareholdings since year end to the date of this report.
+There has been no change in the shareholdings since year end to the date of this report.

 Interest in contracts

 David has no interests in contracts of the Company.